Code-Institute-Submissions/portfolio-6/readme.md

 ## Deployment

-This portfolio has been deployed to Github Pages.
+This project has been deployed to Github Pages from the master branch.

+Once the project was deployed I was not only able to test the [live site](https://mineshkothari.github.io/portfolio/) on desktop web browsers, but able to test the portfolio on various mobile devices, making a few changes as a result.
+The changes included:
+1. Decreasing the font size on ```<p>``` tags
+2. Decreasing the size of the tiles

 <br />
 <br />